 Dog bites and other animal attacks

 Under North Carolina Code Sec.
-67-4.3, a dangerous dog that attacks a person and causes medical treatment in excess of $100 is guilty of a Class 1 misdemeanor.
+67-4.3, a dangerous dog that attacks a person and causes medical treatment over $100 is guilty of a Class 1 misdemeanor.
 The injured person may also seek compensation from the dog owner for the costs associated with the injury.

 Drownings and swimming pool/waterpark accidents